makersacademy/rps-challenge/README.md

 4. Create a Computer class for the human player to play against.
 Computer player's move will be randomised using #sample.

+5. Use constant variable to hold hash of possible outcomes to render winner of each game.

 ### Installation

 Install Bundler and the relevant gems with the below commands: